This post goes over the meaning of hyung from a Korean perspective.

 Both are fine, but most people use the shorter “hyung” version.

 What does hyung mean in Korean?

-The literal definition of hyung (형) is “older brother”, used by men.
+The literal definition of hyung (형 in hangul) is “older brother”, used by men.
 But, there are other situations where the word is used.

 To emphasize that someone’s your own brother, you add “chin (친)” or “woori (우리)” before hyung: chin hyung (친형) or woori hyung (우리형).

 2. Male relatives and cousins

 You can call older male relatives such as cousins, “hyung”.

 An older male cousin in Korean is “sa-chon hyung (사촌형)”.